 What character flaws do you have?

-How do you handle being criticised?
+How do you handle being criticized?

 What really makes you lose your rag?